kaaado/Graph-Algorithms-Console-Application/README.md

 # Graph Algorithms Console Application

 This repository contains a console application for visualizing and performing various graph algorithms.
-The application allows users to input graphs and apply algorithms like Dijkstra's, Kruskal's, and Ford's to find shortest paths and minimum spanning trees.
+The application allows users to input graphs and apply algorithms like Dijkstra's, Kruskal's,  Ford's and boruvkato find shortest paths and minimum spanning trees.

 ## Features